-The assets and liabilities transferred on conversion from Brancaster Church of England Voluntary Aided Primary School and Docking Primary School to the academy trust have been valued at their fair value.
+The assets and liabilities transferred on conversion from Yaxham Church of England Primary School and Lyng Church of England Primary School to the academy trust have been valued at their fair value.
 The fair value has been derived based on that of equivalent items.
 The amounts have been recognised under the appropriate Balance sheet categories, with a corresponding amount recognised in Donations - transfer from local authority on conversion in the Statement of financial activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.

-Further details of the transaction are set out in note 25.
+Further details of the transaction are set out in note 26.